SaamBaby/info_weather/README.md

 README
  ### Notes
-No important notes that to be aware of, just a simple application that ###tells the weather.For your convenience I am attaching a screenshot of all the pages
+No important notes that to be aware of, just a simple application that show the weather.For your convenience I am attaching a screenshot of all the pages

  ### Date
 27-May-2021
 ### Time spent
-I spend  3and half hours yesterday (26-May-2021)  from 10:00 to ###1:45  making the  UI screens in Figma and went through the open ###weather API  and came up with the possible challenges while ###developing the application.
-And from morning 7 30 – 1:00, I worked on ###the API calls, JSON serialization, and backend Logic.
+I spend  3 and half hours yesterday (26-May-2021)  from 10:00 to 1:45  making the  UI screens in Figma and went through the open weather API  and came up with the possible challenges while developing the application.
+And from morning 7 30 – 1:00, I worked on the API calls, JSON serialization, and backend Logic.
 Followed by  6 hours from 3 to 9 developing the front-end and database.
 So all together around 10 to 11 hours in total.
 ### Assumptions made
 One of the worst assumptions I made yesterday was that  I could be easily satisfied with the UI on my first try and won't have to redo it again so that I could concentrate more on the functionality and more testing.
 But it turned out to be the biggest mistake that cost me a lot of time.
 ### Shortcuts/Compromises